 The market now has a dedicated website!
 You’ll find it at market.emersongarfield.org.

 Interested in becoming a vendor?
-Download our 2015 vendor application.
-Full-season rates are just $100 if you submit your application prior to April 15.
+Download our 2017 vendor application.
+Full-season rates are as low as $125 if you submit your application prior to April 30.

 Also check out the Emerson-Garfield Farmers’ Market Facebook page for updates, weekly vendor lineups and special events.

-This market is an ongoing partnership between Emerson-Garfield Neighborhood Council and Project Hope Spokane, which runs a “sister” market on Tuesday afternoons known as the West Central Marketplace.
-This — combined with the kind assistance of volunteers from Knox Presbyterian and administrative help from Catholic Charities — makes the Emerson-Garfield Farmers’ Market truly a collaborative, community venture.
+This market is an ongoing partnership between Emerson-Garfield Neighborhood Council and Project Hope Spokane.
+This—combined with support from organizations like the Community Colleges of Spokane and Catholic Charities—makes the Emerson-Garfield Farmers’ Market truly a collaborative, community venture.